TECHNOLOGIES and Our

 Our Pipeline consists of drugs for chronic neurodegeneration - Alzheimer’s disease (AD), its orphan indication Alzheimer’s disease and dementia in Down syndrome (AD-DS) and Parkinson’s disease (PD).
 Additionally, we have a compound to treat acute neurodegeneration - traumatic brain injury (TBI) and stroke - and a third compound for advanced AD.

 ANVS401 is our lead compound.
 It is being developed for AD, AD-DS and PD, because in preclinical studies it improved axonal transport in these diseases by inhibiting the neurotoxic proteins that kill nerve cells.
-It was shown in human and animal studies to lower APP/Aβ, tau/phospho-tau and α-synuclein, the neurotoxic proteins that impair axonal transport and lead to inflammation and cell death.
+It was shown in human and animal studies to lower APP/A, tau/phospho-tau, and -synuclein, the neurotoxic proteins that impair axonal transport and lead to inflammation and cell death.
 The compound was tested in three Phase 1 clinical studies that show it to be well tolerated [Investigator Brochure 2015].
-This safety data is applicable to the clinical development of ANVS401 for AD, AD-DS, PD and other chronic neurodegenerative disorders.
+This safety data is applicable to the clinical development of ANVS401 for AD, AD-DS, PD, and other chronic neurodegenerative disorders.
+It is also being tested in two Phase 2a clinical studies in AD and PD patients.
+Results of part one of the Phase 2 studies show that ANVS401 is efficacious in treating both AD and PD patients.
+ANVS401-treated PD patients showed statistically significant improvement in both the speed and the accuracy of execution.
+ANVS-treated PD patients also showed a statistically significant improvement in the WAIS Coding Scale results, which measures visual-motor dexterity, associative nonverbal learning, and nonverbal short-term memory.
+ANVS401-treated AD patients showed a statistically significant cognitive improvement of 30% as measured by the Alzheimer’s Disease Assessment Scale–Cognitive Subscale 11 (ADAS-Cog11) when compared with baseline.
+ANVS401-treated AD patients also showed a statistically significant improvement in the WAIS Coding Scale results.
+ANVS401 is the only drug so far to show efficacy in both AD and PD treatment.

 ANVS405 is being developed for acute indications, focused on protecting the brain after TBI and/or stroke.
 ANVS405 is the same compound as ANVS401, but it is given intravenously in cases of acute head and brain trauma.
 ANVS405 was given to rats as an injectable after TBI to ensure that it would reach the brain quickly.
 TBI rats that were treated after the insult exhibited enhanced memory and learning and lowered microglia activation, a measure of inflammation.
 To date the development of ANVS405 has been funded by the US Army and we plan to further apply for grants to continue the development.